Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "A man that flies from his fear may find that he has only taken a short cut to meet it."
+> "You can't stay in your corner of the Forest waiting for others to come to you.
+You have to go to them sometimes."
-> — **J.R.R.
-Tolkien**
+> — **A.A.
+Milne**

 ---